 Amazon has grown from being an online bookstore to one of the largest retailers in the world.
-In the process Jeff Bezo’s, the Founder of Amazon, has been propelled to the richest person on the planet with a net worth of over $100 million.
+In the process Jeff Bezo’s, the Founder of Amazon, has been propelled to the richest person on the planet with a net worth of over $100 billion.

 Therefore it should come as no surprise that many entrepreneurs, CEO’s and business leaders look to Amazon as a shining light on how to grow a company of massive scope and scale.